3scale-qe/3scale-tests/doc/GATEWAYS.md

 ```
 ## Apicast Operator
 *Description*: Self-managed apicast deployed by operator, requires project with deployed apicast-operator.
  Testsuite will take of APIcast CRDs.
-Cannot be run in parallel for now.
+Can be run in parallel.

 *Has production gateway*: Yes